-In accordance with the funding requirements mandated by U.S. HUD, the City of Jacksonville Housing and Neighborhoods Department prepared the 2005-2010 Consolidated Plan.
-The Consolidated Plan identified the needs related to housing, homelessness, community and economic development in Duval County and how those needs will be addressed through the expenditure of CDBG, HOME, ESG and HOPWA funds in a strategic and one-year action plan.
+In accordance with the funding requirements mandated by U.S. HUD, the City of Jacksonville Housing and Neighborhoods Department was granted a one year extension to prepare the Consolidated Plan.
+The Consolidated Plan will identify the needs related to housing, homelessness, community and economic development in Duval County and how those needs will be addressed through the expenditure of CDBG, HOME, ESG, HOPWA, NSP, HPRP and CDBG-R funds in a strategic and one-year action plan.
 The one-year action plan with specific goals and objectives is required to be updated on an annual basis.
-The following action plan is how this jurisdiction will address those needs during the 2009-2010 fiscal year.
-The 2009-2010 Action Plan includes the applications for federal assistance (SF-424 Forms) for the four consolidated plan programs, resources regarding action to be undertaken and the geographic distribution, homeless and other special needs activities, other actions, public housing, program specific requirements, consultation and citizen participation, Section 3, affirmatively furthering fair housing, list of proposed monitoring, certifications, Neighborhood Action Plan areas the projects, Brownfield Redevelopment Program.
+The 2011-2012 Action Plan includes: the applications for federal assistance (SF-424 Forms) for the four consolidated plan programs, resources regarding action to be undertaken, the geographic distribution, homeless and other special needs activities, other actions, public housing, program specific requirements, consultation and citizen participation, Section 3, affirmatively furthering fair housing, list of proposed projects, monitoring, certifications, Neighborhood Action Plan areas.

-The City of Jacksonville held public hearings to establish priorities and to set goals and objectives for the expenditure of the anticipated funding allocation for the 2009-2010 Consolidated Plan programs.
+The City of Jacksonville held public hearings to establish priorities and to set goals and objectives for the expenditure of the anticipated funding allocation for the 2011-2012 Consolidated Plan programs.